GPS Tracking Laws By State in 2025

 Maine

 Maine criminal code 17-A M.R.S., 210-A prevents activities related to stalking.
-This includes acts or devices that directly or indirectly follow, monitor, track, observe, surveil, threaten or harass another person.
+This includes acts or devices that directly or indirectly follow, monitor, track, observe, surveil, threaten, or harass another person.
+If these actions cause someone to suffer from emotional distress, tracking could be considered prohibitive.

 Maryland

-In Maryland, code 3-802 makes it illegal to track a person’s location without their consent – under the legislation, this is criminal stalking.
+In Maryland, code 3-802 makes it illegal to track a person’s location without their consent.
+Under the legislation, tracking without consent is considered illegal criminal stalking, punishable by fines of $5,000, five years in jail, or both at once.

 Massachusetts